Doom Eternal: Gameplay

-Players once again take on the role of the Doom Slayer who battles the demonic forces of Hell, from a first-person perspective.
-The game continues its predecessor's emphasis on "push-forward" combat, encouraging the player to aggressively engage enemies in order to acquire health, ammo, and armor.
+Players take on the role of the Doom Slayer who battles the demonic forces of Hell, from a first-person perspective.
+The game continues its predecessor's emphasis on "push-forward" combat, encouraging the player to engage enemies aggressively, in order to acquire health, ammo, and armor.
 The player has access to various firearms, such as the Combat Shotgun, Super Shotgun, Heavy Cannon, Rocket Launcher, Plasma Rifle, Chaingun, BFG 9000, Ballista, and the Unmaykr.
 Melee weapons such as a chainsaw, the "Crucible Blade" energy sword, the Sentinel Argent Hammer (Hellbreaker), and a retractable arm-blade called the "Doomblade" can also be used.
-The arm-blade provides the opportunity for a larger variety of quick and violent "glory kill" executions, which drop extra health.
-The Super Shotgun is now equipped with the "Meat Hook", a ranged accessory which grabs on to enemies and slingshots the player towards them, functioning as a grappling hook, useful both in combat scenarios and environmental navigation.
+The arm blade provides the opportunity for a larger variety of quick and violent "glory kill" executions, which drops extra health.
+The Super Shotgun is now equipped with the "Meat Hook", a ranged accessory that grabs onto enemies and slingshots the player towards them, functioning as a grappling hook, useful both in combat scenarios and environmental navigation.
 The Doom Slayer's armor now includes a shoulder-mounted Equipment Launcher with the ability to lob grenades and ice bombs.
 In addition, there is the Flame Belch, a flamethrower that sets enemies on fire with it to drop armor pickups.
 Finally, killing enemies with the chainsaw will drop ammunition.
 New movement mechanics such as wall-climbing, dash moves, and horizontal bars to swing from have also been introduced.

-Like its predecessor, Doom Eternal invites the player to develop simple tactics.
-As the game gets harder, the player needs to use the advantages of fight arenas, and their bonuses, in more strategic ways.
-They also need to decide which enemy has to be killed first and how to move on the battlefield.
+Like its predecessor, Doom Eternal invites the player to develop various combat tactics suited to different enemies and encounters.
+As the game gets harder, the player is pushed to capitalize on the tools granted by the arena while using their arsenal and upgrades in more strategic ways.
+Players also have to choose which enemies to priortize killing first while developing advanced movement techniques to succeed in the most dangerous scenarios.